 Looking for a luxurious, relaxing country manor hotel in The Cotswolds?
 Situated amidst charming English countryside in the village of Upper Slaughter, the stunning 17th century Lords of the Manor Hotel offers the ultimate countryside getaway.

 I stayed here for one night while I was filming my Cotswolds Road Trip video, and absolutely loved it.
 The historic manor house was the ideal place to unwind after a long day driving around filming!
-This would be a great place to stay for a cosy countryside escape – especially if you fancy a romantic getaway.
+This would be a great place to stay for a cosy countryside escape – especially if you fancy a romantic getaway in the UK.

 My stay was complimentary, but the following Lords of the Manor review is totally honest.
 I’d happily recommend this as one of the best places to stay in the Cotswolds.